 And what about you?
 Do you prefer older or more modern Ukrainian cartoons?
 Are there some other cartoons that should be added to the list?
 Let me know in the comments!

 Do you want to surround yourself with real Ukrainian language wherever you are?
-Follow Ukrainian Youtube channels to improve your language skills!
+Follow Ukrainian YouTube channels to improve your language skills!

 Learning Ukrainian and looking for great resources?
 Check out our list of 1000 most common words in Ukrainian with interactive flashcards.
 You can also learn Ukrainian step by step wherever you are with our free Ukrainian Lessons Podcast.